-The district employee, person, association, agency, organization, or other entity shall be independent of the private school and of any religious organizations, and the employment or contract shall be under the control and supervision of the district.
+The district employee, person, association, agency, organization, or other entity shall be independent of the private schooland the employment or contract shall be under the control and supervision of the district.

 Educational services or other benefits, including materials and equipment, shall be secular, neutral, and non-ideological.